MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Honors, Awards, and Grants

+* $1,800,000 grant and endowment gift from the Roshan Cultural Heritage Institute for the establishment of the Dr. Elahé Omidyar Mir-Djalali Persian Digital Library (EOM PDL) (Role: Director) (2025)
 * Honored by the University of Maryland at the Maryland Research Excellence Celebration for "demonstrably elevat[ing] the visibility and reputation of the University of Maryland Research Enterprise" (2023)
 * $1,750,000 grant from The Mellon Foundation for [Phase II of The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)](https://matthewthomasmiller.github.io/2022/Mellon-Funds-PhaseII-OpenITI/) (Role: Principal Investigator) (2022)
 * $600,000 grant from the National Science Foundation for the [Unsupervised Islamicate Manuscript Transcription via Lacunae Reconstruction Project](https://matthewthomasmiller.github.io/2022/NSF-Grant-Funds/) (Role: Principal Investigator, split with collaborators at University of California, San Diego's [Berg Lab](https://icebergnlp.github.io/)) (2022)